-The following page numbering scheme is used in this Supplement to facilitate future revisions.
+The following page numbering scheme is used in the Supplement to facilitate future revisions.

-Each page included in Parts 1, 2, 3 (Introduction), 6 (Introduction), and 7 is identified by a label that represents the part number and sequential page number.
+Each page included in Parts 1, 2, 3 (Introduction), 6 (Introduction) (Note: this does not apply to the 2015 Supplement), and 7 is identified by a label that represents the part number and sequential page number.
 A dash (-) separates the part number from the page number.
 For example, Part 1 is numbered as follows: 1-1, 1-2, 1-3, and so on.